Mario + Rabbids Kingdom Battle: Release, promotion, and additional content

 To advertise the game, the Ubisoft Instagram account was temporarily changed to appear as if it were Rabbid Peach's personal account, with posts and images being made as if they were coming from her perspective.
+Critics responded positively to the account, though Gita Jackson of Kotaku criticized it, finding the concept to be "creepy" and to be critical of woman on Instagram.

 Reception

 Critical reviews

 Mario + Rabbids Kingdom Battle received "generally favorable" reviews according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 92% of critics.
 The game debuted at number two on the UK physical video game sales charts.
 It was the best-selling physical video game in Australia in the week ending 3 September.
 It sold 66,692 copies within its first week on sale in Japan, which placed it at number one on the all-format sales chart.
 By September 2017, Mario + Rabbids Kingdom Battle became the best-selling game on the Nintendo Switch to have not been wholly published by Nintendo.
-On June 13, 2021, Davide Soliani announced that the game had been played by 7.5 million players.
+In June 2021 Ubisoft announced in a press release that the game had been played by 7.5 million players.

-Most critical reviews opened by reaffirming the ludicrousness of the game's concept; Giant Bomb considered the idea a "bad, late-night message board conversation", and most critics had mixed to negative opinions of the Rabbids franchise as a whole, especially in comparison to the Mario franchise.
+Most critical reviews opened by reaffirming the ludicrousness of the game's concept; Giant Bomb considered the idea a "bad, late-night message board conversation", and most critics had mixed opinions of the Rabbids franchise as a whole, especially in comparison to the Mario franchise.
 When the game was released, reviewers were quick to reconsider how in-depth the game was, despite their preconceived notions that the game would be gimmicky or reliant on Rabbids-style humor.
 Some believed that the game's tone and writing mixed well with the Mario franchise; Wired's Julie Muncy observed that Mario often acts as a straight man to the Rabbids' childish behavior.